Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Abstract

 \section{Abstract}

-We consider an infinite-horizon optimal control problem with asymptotic terminal constraint.
-We propose a modification of Halkin's general construction of necessary conditions in which the terminal transversality condition at infinity is obtained through the theorems on the stability of subdifferentials.
-For the weakly overtaking criterion, a necessary boundary condition on co-state arcs is deduced, without any assumptions about the asymptotic behavior of the co-state arc and cost functional.
-In the absence of an asymptotic terminal constraint (without any asymptotic assumptions), the Pontryagin Maximum Principle with this boundary condition allows us to raise some convex hull of the co-state arcs, corresponding to a convex subdifferential of the payoff function (fixing the optimal control) at infinity.
-In the case of the smooth cost functional at infinity (and under the absence of an asymptotic terminal constraint), this condition raises the co-state arc uniquely determined formula proposed by S.\,M.\,Aseev and A.\,V.\,Kryazhimskii.
-These results are illustrated by some examples, including one similar to the Ramsey--Cass--Koopmans model of an aggregate economy with an arbitrary rate of discount.
+We consider an infinite-horizon optimal control problem with an asymptotic terminal constraint.
+For the the weakly overtaking criterion and the overtaking criterion, necessary boundary conditions on co-state arcs are deduced, these conditions need no assumptions about the asymptotic behavior of the motion, co-state arc, cost functional, and its derivatives.
+In the absence of an asymptotic terminal constraint, these boundary conditions with the Pontryagin Maximum Principle allow raising the co-state arcs, corresponding to some asymptotic subdifferentials of the cost functional (fixing the optimal control) at infinity.
+If this set is a singleton, these conditions coincide with the co-state arc representation proposed by Aseev and Kryazhimskii.
+These results are illustrated by several examples.